What can Pond Shield be applied to?

 Can Pond Shield be applied over other old coatings?

 Yes.
 However, care should be taken to properly prepare the surface prior to applying Pond Shield.
-Be sure to remove any old coating that is coming off.
-The best case scenario is to remove all of the old coating prior to application.
-It is best not to rely on the failing bond of the old coating.
-If some of the old coating is found to still be bonding sufficiently, then sand the remainder with at least 60-grit sandpaper to give the material tooth.
+Be sure to remove any old coatings that is coming off.
+The best-case scenario is to remove all of the old coatings prior to application.
+It is best not to rely on the failing bond of the old coatings.
+If some of the old coatings is found to still be bonding sufficiently, then sand the remainder with at least 60-grit sandpaper to give the material tooth.

 How many coats do I have to apply?

 Well, that depends.
 Pond Shield is thick like grease and can be applied in one 10mil coat on smooth surfaces.
 According to the instructions provided, thin Pond Shield with Denatured Alcohol or 99% Isopropyl Alcohol ONLY.
 The instructions will walk you through the mixing procedures and include specific recipes for both smooth surfaces and rough surfaces as well as the application tools you plan to use.